thoughtspot/thoughtspot.github.io/_appliance/hardware/installing-aws.md

 ```
 {: id="cluster-install"}
 ## Install Cluster
-All nodes have now been configured.
-Next, you must install the cluster using the release tarball (est. time 1 hour).
+Next, install the cluster using the release tarball (est. time 1 hour).

-If you have not received a link to download the release tarball, open a support ticket at [ThoughtSpot Support](https://support.thoughtspot.com) to access the release tarball.
+If you do not have a link to download the release tarball, open a support ticket at [ThoughtSpot Support](https://support.thoughtspot.com) to access the release tarball.

 {: id="run-installer"}
 ### Step 1.
 Run the Installer